sashastadler/boilermaker-buddy/README.md

 ## SQL

-A MySQL relational database named boilermakerBuddyDB is used with three tables, with one table storing student calendar information, another storing dining court information, and the last storing building hour information.
+A MySQL relational database named boilermakerBuddyDB is used with three tables, with one table storing student calendar information, another storing dining court information, and the last storing building abbreviation information.

 ### Student Calendar Table
 - Name: student_calendar